Deformations of semisimple Poisson pencils of hydrodynamic type are unobstructed: Introduction

 for $ i=1,\ldots,n,$ only depend on the single variable $u^i$ are invariant under Miura transformations.
 Two infinitesimal deformations of $\{,\}^0_\lambda$ are equivalent if and only if they have the same central invariants. \end{theorem}

-The main problem in the deformation theory of a semisimple Poisson pencil $\{,\}^0_\lambda$ is the problem of extension~\cite{lz13}.
-Making a choice of central invariants $c_1(u^1), \dots , c_n(u^n)$ fixes an equivalence class of infinitesimal deformations of $\{,\}^0_\lambda$, but the question is whether there exists a full deformation $\{,\}_\lambda$ that extends an infinitesimal one to all orders in $\epsilon$.
-The main result of this paper is the affirmative answer to this question. \begin{theorem} Let $\{,\}_\lambda^{\leq2}$ be an infinitesimal deformation of a semisimple Poisson pencil of hydrodynamic type $\{, \}^0_\lambda$.
+The main open problem in the deformation theory of a semisimple Poisson pencil $\{,\}^0_\lambda$ is the problem of extension: making a choice of central invariants $c_1(u^1), \dots , c_n(u^n)$ fixes an equivalence class of infinitesimal deformations of $\{,\}^0_\lambda$, but the question is whether there exists a full deformation $\{,\}_\lambda$ that extends an infinitesimal one to all orders in $\epsilon$.
+A positive solution of the existence problem was conjectured (and formulated in terms of vanishing of the third bihamiltonian cohomlogy groups) by Liu and Zhang in~\cite{lz05}.

+The main result of this paper is the solution of this conjecture, i.e., the affirmative answer to the extension problem. \begin{theorem} Let $\{,\}_\lambda^{\leq2}$ be an infinitesimal deformation of a semisimple Poisson pencil of hydrodynamic type $\{, \}^0_\lambda$.
 Then there exists a deformation $\{ , \}_\lambda$ that extends $\{, \}_\lambda^{\leq2}$ to all orders in $\epsilon$. \end{theorem}